J.P. Crawford Preview, Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

+- The pitching staff for the White Sox has a collective 9.5 K/9, the third-best in the league.

-- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.81).
+- The White Sox have a 4.82 team ERA that ranks 26th among all league pitching staffs.

-- The right-hander last pitched on Thursday against the Chicago Cubs, when he threw seven scoreless innings while giving up three hits.
+- The right-hander last pitched on Saturday against the Colorado Rockies, when he went four innings, allowing nine earned runs while giving up six hits.

-- In 16 games this season, the 32-year-old has a 3.26 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .234 to opposing hitters.
+- In 23 games this season, the 27-year-old has amassed an ERA of 5.12, with 9.1 strikeouts per nine innings.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.